jolie/docs/architectural-composition/embedding.md

 }
 ```

 the embedding construct specifies the type \(`Language`\) of the service to embed, and `path` is a URL \(possible in simple form\) pointing to the definition of the service to embed.
-Jolie currently supports the embedding of `Jolie`, `Java`, and `JavaScript` service definitions.
+Jolie currently supports the embedding of services written with the following technologies:

+* `Jolie`;
+* `Java`;
+* `JavaScript`.

-Embedding may optionally specify an output port: in this case, as soon as the service is loaded, the output port is bound to the "local" communication input port of the embedded service.
-The meaning of local communication input port is dependent on the embedding type.
+Embedding may optionally specify an output port: in this case, as soon as the service is loaded and in case there is no location defined, the output port is bound to the _"local"_ communication input port of the embedded service.

-This makes embedding a _cross-technology_ mechanism: it can load services defined using different languages.
 Embedding produces a hierarchy of services where the embedder is the parent service of embedded ones; this hierarchy handles termination: whenever a service terminates, all its embedded services are recursively terminated.
-The hierarchy is also useful for enhancing performances: services in the same virtual machines may communicate using fast local memory communication channels.
+The hierarchy is also useful for enhancing performances: services in the same virtual machines indeed, may communicate using fast local memory communication channels.

-Command line parameters can also be passed.
-Local in-memory communication between embedder and embedded is enabled by means of the `local` communication medium, which must be specified by the embedder service.
-In this case no protocol definition is needed.
+Command line parameters can also be passed within the embedding path.